GryphusOneSeven/GryphusOneSeven/README.md

-### Hi there 👋 I'm Gaël, a simple developer from Reunion Island
+### Hi there 👋 I'm Gaël, a simple but passionate developer from Reunion Island

 - 🔭 I’m currently working on **my professional career**
 - 👯 You can see my projects at: https://github.com/GryphusOneSeven?tab=repositories